-OWC launches Thunderbolt Hub, which transforms the lightning-fast Thunderbolt 4 connection and gives you three new Thunderbolt 4 USB-C connections plus a USB-A. The latest is of the latest version 3.2, which provides transfer speeds of up to 10 Gb / s (1250 MB / s).
+OWC launches Thunderbolt Hub, which transforms the lightning-fast Thunderbolt 4 connection and gives you three new Thunderbolt 4 USB-C connections plus a USB-A. The latter is of the latest version 3.2, which provides transfer speeds of up to 10 Gb / s (1250 MB / s).

 What is Thunderbolt 4?

-Thunderbolt Hub turns 1 to 3
+Thunderbolt Hub turns 1 into 4

 Through a single Thunderbolt 4 port you can connect and charge up to four gadgets.
 The OWC Thunderbolt Hub can charge a laptop with up to 60 watts of power.